fanpu/blog/courses.md

 [Geoff Gordon](http://www.cs.cmu.edu/~ggordon/), [Aarti
 Singh](http://www.cs.cmu.edu/~aarti/)

+  I did not really enjoy this class, and felt that it tried to cover too much too quickly, which led to a very shallow and surface-level understanding of many topics.
+Maybe this is the whole point of an introductory survey class, and maybe my lack of background in the area also led to me feeling oftentimes very confused about what is going on.
+I don't feel like I remembered a lot from this class, and none of the homework assignments were memorable.

+  Unfortunately, there are not many great options for introductory ML classes.
+  People I knew who took the undergraduate Introduction to ML class (10-315) complained about it being hand-wavey and not rigorous, and 10-601 is sort of an in-between.
+As such, if you are a motivated and mathematically mature student, 10-701 would still probably be your best option for an ML class.
+  Another choice would be 10-715, which is geared towards Ph.D students in the Machine Learning Department (MLD) and is the fastest-paced and most challenging option.

 - 15-354 [**Computation and Discrete Math**](https://www.cs.cmu.edu/~sutner/CDM/index.html), [Klaus Sutner](https://www.cs.cmu.edu/~sutner/index.html)

+  Klaus has a reputation of trying to add abstract algebra in everything that he teaches.
+This was definitely true in his trademark class Computation and Discrete Math (CDM), where he condensed a semester's worth of material from 21-373 Algebraic Structures covering groups, rings, and fields into two lectures, and for good measure also threw in some discussion about Galois theory.
+This culminated in a formal introduction of Polya counting, algebraic feedback shift registers, and many other algebraic applications.

+  There was also a lot of discussion about advanced concepts in automata theory in the first part of the course, building upon the basics introduced in 15-251 Great Theoretical Ideas in Computer Science.
+This was his research area and was therefore unsurprising.

 - 15-440 [**Distributed Systems**](https://www.andrew.cmu.edu/course/15-440/),
 [Mahadev Satyanarayanan](http://www.cs.cmu.edu/~satya/), [Padmanabhan
 Pillai](https://www.andrew.cmu.edu/user/pspillai/)